Frequently Asked QuestionsNursing Internship Program

 When can I expect to be notified regarding the status of my application?

 While we thoroughly review every application/résumé that is submitted, due to the large volume of applications received, we do not have the resources to follow up directly with every applicant.

-If extended an offer to be a student nurse intern, students must follow the IBC hiring process, which includes pre-employment drug screening and criminal background check.
-Offers may be withdrawn for any candidate who fails to successfully complete both aspects of the screening process.
+If extended an offer to be a student nurse intern, students must follow the Independence Blue Cross hiring process, which includes criminal background check.
+Offers may be withdrawn for any candidate who fails to successfully complete the screening process.

 Still have questions?

 If you have additional questions, please contact us.